adiwg/mdBook/mdtranslator/geoelement.md

 __elementDescription:__ *string* - a brief description of the geographic element

-__teporalElements:__ *array* - an array of [temporalElement](../mdtranslator/temporalElement.md) objects each describing a temporal boundary comprising all or portion of the geographic element
+__temporalElements:__ *array* - an array of [temporalElement](../mdtranslator/temporalElement.md) objects each describing a temporal boundary comprising all or portion of the geographic element

 __verticalElements:__ *array* - an array of [verticalElement](../mdtranslator/verticalElement.md) objects each describing a vertical boundary comprising all or portion of the geographic element